 It is possible to filter segments by Context Key and Context Note.
 See the Text Filter article for more information.

 - Retrieved from the original file on import.
-It includes information on the origin of the current segment (“footer” for a segment originating from the footer of a DOCX).
+It includes information on the origin of the current segment (For example, “footer” will appear for a segment originating from the footer of a DOCX file).